 There are very few things at which the English can even tenuously suggest supremacy, but cider is one of them.
 Despite the Stygian torrents of adulterated swill.
 Despite the sneering and the back-handers, the clichés and the unlovely, schizophrenic image.
 At its best it is the utter mastery, the ultimate, sensitive expression of fruit.
 As vaulted, if all were fair and even, as wine.
 Undoubtedly as multifaceted and versatile.
-Beside Normandy and Brittany, Somerset is its heartbeat.
-And Burrow Hill is its Olympus.
+Beside Normandy and Brittany and Herefordshire, Somerset is its heartbeat.
+And Burrow Hill is among its Olympians.

 I’ve dandled and slalomed through this review without mentioning the “t” word, but here it comes, with my reason for writing this on Malt, a whisky blog.
 I’m in Kingsbury Episcopi for the terroir.
-There are three established honeypot cider apple sites in England.
+There are three established honeypot cider apple sites in England, according to research from the now-defunct Long Ashton Centre.
 All are in Somerset and the bowl of Kingsbury Episcopi is one of them.
 Julian and Matilda and the team at Burrow Hill can ameliorate and buttress and innovate and sculpt, but terroir is what makes this cider pulse and tick.
 Every bottle has an orchard of origin.
 Every vintage has a new story of hot summers, freezing snaps, torrential downpour, thunder, lightning and invasive mistletoe.
 Of craned necks, cold fingers, spat curses and stretched backs.
 All painted on this same, light-brown, shallow soil canvas; unrepeatable, unique.

 There are two apple trees in my garden; slouched, lazy, unworked.
 What variety?
 I haven’t a clue.
 But even trained and pruned and nurtured and nourished, they wouldn’t grow apples like those of the same variety in Kingsbury Episcopi 100 miles away.
 Or like those in the orchards of Herefordshire, or Devon, or Cornwall or south Wales, or the garden two streets down.
 The cider they would make would not – could not– taste the same either.
 Distilled, the spirit would be different too.
 How is this rocket science?
 Why has so much of the whisky industry blinkered itself so vociferously against what a child of three could understand?